cobilab/ox/README.md

 ### `histogram`

-Analyze distribution of values in a file.
+Analyze distribution of values in a file (supports 8 and 16 bits).

 ```bash
 ./ox histogram [-h] [-t 8|16] [-w <width>] [-p] <filename>